Frechetta/Speedtest-for-InfluxDB-and-Grafana/README.md

     database = speedtests       # database to write speed test stats to username =                  # user with access to database password =                  # password for user
-    influx_ssl = False          # whether to use SSL or not influx_verify_ssl = True    # if using SSL, whether to verify the SSL connection or not
+    ssl = False                 # whether to use SSL or not verify_ssl = True           # if using SSL, whether to verify the SSL connection or not

     [speedtest]
     server =                    # comma-seperated list of servers; leave blank for auto